hydraulic-software/conveyor/guidebook/docs/compatibility-levels.md

 is older than the one expected by the author of the config.

 Here is how behaviour changes at each level.

+## Level 18

+The `app.mac.info-plist.LSMinimumSystemVersion` key was bumped to `11.0` by default, to keep up with the library ecosystem that increasingly depends on this version.

 ## Level 17